 3. Can it work for a gluten free diet

 Yes!
 The plan has minimal gluten as is which makes it easy to modify.
 For the few gluten containing ingredients, they can easily be swapped out for gluten free alternatives.
 For example – there is only 1 week with a gluten containing grain as the week’s main carb.
 The couscous included in the batch prep in this week can be swapped for quinoa, rice, millet, or any other gluten free grain.
-For crackers or bread products and sauces like soy sauce, simply swap them out for your favorite gluten free version.
+For crackers or bread products and sauces like soy sauce, simply swap them out for your favourite gluten free version.

 For anyone looking for specific guidance, there is a gluten free downloadable swap guide available.
 Just email me firstname.lastname@example.org and I will include it with your 4 week plan!